 Purdy Crawford Centre for the Arts

 Home to both Fine Arts and drama studies, the new 50,000-square-foot centre includes contemporary art studios with facilities for painting, printmaking, sculpture, photography, and other media.
 A studio hall features reinforced floors, heightened ceilings, and controlled lighting.
+See photos of the Purdy Crawford Centre for the Arts in our interactive campus map.

 An engaging and supportive environment